Soft Belarusization: History

-The 2019 document "Doctrine of Information Security of the Republic of Belarus" says: "The Belarusian language, along with constitutionally established bilingualism in the state, contributes to enhancing national identity of the Belarusian society and formation of its spirituality.
-Expansion of social functions and communicative possibilities of the Belarusian language, its full and comprehensive development alongside other elements of national culture act as guarantor of the state’s humanitarian security."
+The 2019 document "Doctrine of Information Security of the Republic of Belarus" says: "The Belarusian language, along with constitutionally established bilingualism in the state, contributes to enhancing the national identity of Belarusian society, and the formation of its spirituality.
+Expansion of social functions and communicative possibilities of the Belarusian language, its full and comprehensive development, alongside other elements of national culture, act as guarantor of the state’s humanitarian security."
 At the same time, Belarusian officials use an evasive language to indicate the "soft Belarusization" means neither distancing from Russia nor a definite turn to the West.

 There has also been an observed shift in the attitude to the historical Belarusian symbols and events, which were a sharp rift between the Belarusian establishment and the opposition, including the White-red-white flag and the anniversary of the Belarusian National Republic.

-Two new monuments, to Tadeusz Kościuszko and to Duke Algirdas, are also viewed as an element of enhancing the Belarusian identity as well as a confrontation with the Russian World: Kościuszko led a 1794 uprising against the Russian Empire and Algirdas expanded the territory of the Grand Duchy of Lithuania with the lands of the modern Belarus.
+Two new monuments, to Tadeusz Kościuszko and to Duke Algirdas, are also viewed as an element of enhancing the Belarusian identity as well as a confrontation with the Russian World: Kościuszko led a 1794 uprising against the Russian Empire and Algirdas expanded the territory of the Grand Duchy of Lithuania into the lands of modern Belarus.

-The scope of "soft Belarusization" remains limited.
-In particular, in 2019, the draft-law about the state support of Belarusian language was not accepted.
+The scope of "soft Belarusization" remained limited.
+In particular, in 2019, the draft-law about state support for the Belarusian language was not accepted.

 Even this "soft" policy caused enough criticism from Russia that Lukashenko himself spoke out: "It's disgusting to listen to some of the Russian partisan “tongues” that we've almost got soft Belarusization going on here, that we have something else going on here, that we are almost U-turning somewhere."
 Russian critics see this policy as Lukashenko's shift away from his support of the Belarus-Russia integration strategy.

+In January 2022, Lukashenko spoke in favor of the Belarusian language as a distinguishing feature of the nation: "You must understand that what sets us apart from others is the Belarusian language.
+We shouldn't abandon that.
+We need to think about making sure every Belarusian knows it."
+Referring to the clamp-down of the 2020–2021 Belarusian protests, he said that "we've thrown out the baby" and emphasised that "my policy is not one of soft Belarusization.
+That's complete nonsense, a fabrication."